TreasuryDirect Review

 I Bonds

-You can buy I Bonds in any amount up to $10,000.
-This is the maximum limit per calendar year, although you can buy an additional $5,000 with your tax refund.
-I Bonds can also be cashed out after one year, but you forego the last three months of interest if you do.
+You can buy I Bonds in any amount from $25 up to $10,000 in TreasuryDirect each calendar year.
+I Bonds can be redeemed after one year, but you lose the last three months of interest if you cash them before five years.
+Since January 1, 2025, paper I Bonds are no longer available through a tax refund.

 You’ll notice that FedInvest and SLGSafe are also account options.
 Don’t worry about these.

 First, instead of a username, you enter your account number.
-Be sure to save the account somewhere safe because account recovery is challenging.
+Be sure to save the account number somewhere safe because TreasuryDirect’s recovery process is fairly rigorous.

-Once you’re in, you’ll see an account overview that shows your bond holdings and account statuses.
-We’ll focus solely on Savings Bonds, but we’ll also cover the other options below.
+Once you’re in, you’ll see an account overview that shows your bond holdings and account status.
+We’ll focus mainly on Savings Bonds here, but we’ll also cover the other security types below.

 If you want to buy a savings bond, click on the tab “BuyDirect” at the top of the page.
-Another note – whatever you do, don’t use the back button on your browser.
-It will create an error, and you’ll need to log back in (we were reminded of this “feature” by accidentally clicking the back page at this point in the process).
+Another note—whatever you do, don’t use the back button on your browser.
+It will create an error, and you’ll need to log back in.
+TreasuryDirect’s own user guide warns against using browser navigation controls, including the back button.

 Logged back in, we’re at the BuyDirect page and see all available securities.
 We’ll continue with savings bonds and select EE Bonds, as our account already bought the annual maximum for I Bonds.

-You enter the total amount and funding source (you set up a bank linkage during account creation).
-You can also create recurring purchases to increase your holdings continually.
-Since the EE Bond isn’t a great investment compared to I Bonds, we’re only putting $100 into that asset for this article.
+You enter the total amount and funding source from a linked bank account.
+You can also create recurring purchases to build your holdings over time.
+Since EE Bonds are not as compelling as I Bonds for many investors, we’re only putting $100 into that asset for this article.

 From there, you’ll submit and verify the purchase.
-Bonds usually take a few days to appear in your account holdings, but you can see your current assets on the main page or under the “Current Holdings” tab.
+Bonds usually take a short time to appear in your account holdings, but you can see your current assets on the main page or under the “Current Holdings” tab.

 Savings bonds are the most popular option for average investors, but there are other functions.

-You can buy fixed-income securities with varying maturities and coupon rates.
-These are found under marketable securities and don’t have an annual limit.
+You can buy Treasury marketable securities with different maturities and interest structures.
+These are found under marketable securities and don’t have an annual purchase limit like savings bonds.
 These securities include:

 Arthur Chachuna is a professional personal finance blogger, and the owner of Brokerage-Review.com.